On this page you will find information about:

 - What counts as a disability and your rights as someone who is living with a disability or condition.

-- Support programmes which could support you to gain and keep a job.
+- Support programmes which could help you to gain and keep a job.

-- Guidance for members of the Armed Forces community who are living with a disability or condition.
+- Guidance for people in the Armed Forces community who are living with a disability or condition.

-Searching and applying for work can be a very stressful time and as someone who is living with a disability, injury or long-term condition, you may face extra barriers to employment.
+Searching and applying for work can be very stressful, and as someone who is living with a disability, injury or long-term condition, you may face extra barriers to employment.

 Applying for jobs is a very time-consuming process and knowing all of your options could help to support your improvement journey.